stockmouton/stockmouton.github.io/articles/inflation.md

 ## How to control inflation?

 Even though hyperinflation is very unlikely in the US, a too high/low inflation rate or even a negative one would be bad news for the economy in general.
-This is why we would feel a lot safer if we could control inflation.
+This is why we would feel a lot safer if we could control it (or at least, influence it, more on that later).
 Even though we don't understand what creates it in the first place, it doesn't stop us to try to mitigate its variations.
-This is why humans have created 2 specials players in the game: governments and central banks.
+This is one of the goals of the 2 special players in the game: governments and central banks.
 Those have very special capacities and can intervene in the game dynamics.

 ### Governements
-Governments have been created to lead countries on the path of sustainability and well-being.
-The subject in itself is already complex enough so will consider economic growth as a proxy for "sustainability and well-being" and GDP as a proxy for economic growth.
-Those are drastic simplification but it is not so far fetched when one look at economic models, At least this is coherent with the world current dominant belief system where, economic growth through GDP measurement seems to be the indicator to maximise.
+Governments have been created to lead their people on the path of sustainability and well-being.
+The subject in itself is already complex enough so we will consider only its economic side: economic growth is the proxy for "sustainability and well-being" and GDP is the measure for economic growth.
+Those are drastic simplification but it is not so far fetched when one look at economic models.
+At least this is coherent with the world's current dominant belief system where economic growth through GDP measurement is maximized all around the world (it is not the subject of this article to ti argue against or for GDP).

-To facilitate the maximisation of GPD in the economy, governments have a set of tools to influence how all the agents should behave:
+To maximize the countries GPD, governments influence how all the agents should behave using a set of recognized worldwide tools:

 - Taxes: Taxes are all over the place, they are the cornerstone of wealth redistribution and this redistribution is controlled by governments.
-Money is taken on every business and individual in a country and redirected to problems that matters (one of the most debated question on earth probably).
-Tax can be applied specifically to industry (add a tax on oil and all the price linked to it will increase mechanically), to some other countries (import tax on china), to special kind of goods (like cigarette), to people directly, etc. This is a good way to control some part of the inflation rate as a tax decrease/increase will decresse/increase cost of production which will usually be transfered on the price of thing impacted.
+Money is taken on every business and individual in a country and redirected to problems that matter (one of the most debated questions on earth probably).
+Tax can be applied specifically to industry (add a tax on oil and all the price linked to it will increase mechanically), to some other countries (import tax on china), to special kind of goods (like cigarettes), to people directly (VAT), etc. This is a direct way to control some part of the inflation rate as a tax decrease/increase will decrease/increase the cost of production which will be transferred on the price of things impacted down the line.

-- Debt: Even though, at the scale of a  country, tax amount might seems huge, it is usually not enough when you want to invest aggressively.
+- Debt: Even though at the scale of a country, taxes amount might seem huge, it is usually not enough when you want to invest aggressively.
 This is why governments take on some debt too.
 To do so, governments issue treasury bonds on the primary market which are bought by investment banks from all around the world.
-This money used to invest massively into strategic industry.
-If those investment banks are so eager to buy treasury bonds, it is because those bonds representing the government debt is special: As long as the country is powerful and stable, the loan is considered "risk-free" because a it is able to keep taxing his population without risking being under attack or seeing a revolution from inside.
-And since a country life expectancy is usually along hundreds of year, this is not surprising to consider the risk of default to be 0.
+The resulting money is then used to invest massively into strategic long-term projects.
+If those investment banks are so eager to buy treasury bonds, it is because those bonds representing the government debt are special.
+As long as the country is powerful and stable, the loan is considered "risk-free": a country is expected to outlive any human beings as long as it can keep taxing its population.
+This means avoiding an attack from other countries and avoiding an internal revolution.
+The more powerful and stable is a country, the more its debt is considered "risk-free".

 - Laws and Bills.
-When the above two are not enough, governments can go even further and create laws/bills to change the rule of game itself.
-For example, it can ban things directly, like the [USA banned gold at some point](https://en.wikipedia.org/wiki/Gold_Reserve_Act).
-They might decide to take control over other assets in the future or enforce regulations in finance, etc.
+When the above two are not enough, governments can go even further and create laws/bills to change the rule of the game itself.
+For example, it can ban things directly ([the USA banned gold at some point](https://en.wikipedia.org/wiki/Gold_Reserve_Act)).
+They might decide to take control over other assets in the future or enforce regulations in finance and other industries (like weed/shrooms legalization), etc.

 #### About treasury bonds
 The direct link between governments and the financial market lies in the bond market.
 It is represented by those treasury bonds (T-bonds).
-Those are important to the whole economy because their coupon's rate dictate what a "risk-free" interest rate is.
-Any other bonds are considered "riskier" than treasury bonds and so should have an coupon's rate at least above the coupon's rate T-bonds on the same period.
+Those are important to the whole economy because their coupon rate dictates what a "risk-free" interest rate is.
+Any other bonds are considered "riskier" than treasury bonds and so should have a coupon's rate at least above the coupon's rate T-bonds on the same period.

-Those bonds are very interesting for investors seeking very low risk over a long period of time.
-Although they are considered a [safe-haven](https://www.investopedia.com/terms/s/safe-haven.asp) in troubled times (recession) or when volatility and uncertainty is high.
+Those bonds are very interesting for investors seeking very low risk over a long period: they are considered a [safe-haven](https://www.investopedia.com/terms/s/safe-haven.asp) (a safe asset in troubled times (recession) or when volatility and uncertainty rise).

 The only problem with those T-bonds is the fact the government creates debt when they issue those bonds.
 Debt is not a problem in itself as long as it is used to fuel strategic investment.
 But what is a strategic investment for a government?
 You might ask.
-It should be one that build the foundation taht will help keep the GDP increase from our myopic point of view.
+In our current system, it must be one that builds the foundation needed for the GDP to grow.
 And which one are those?
-The question remains among economist and politics as nobody really knows.
-And people tend to be scared of non-wise public spending because nobody really understand the effect of governement debt on the economy.
-Nobody really knows when too much debt is actually too much.
+This question remains unanswered among economists and politics as nobody knows.
+Also, People tend to be scared of non-wise public spending because nobody really understands the effect of government debt on the economy: nobody knows when too much debt is too much.

-A second effect of issuing T-bonds is that governments reduce the money supply on the market to inject it in the real economy:  money is transformed from cash to T-bonds and T-bonds are less liquid than cash by definition.
-Usually it doesn't matter but in 2019 it actually led to a crisis: the US government issued too much bonds and it started a liquidity issue ([called the repo. crisis](https://blog.independent.org/2019/12/16/how-excessive-federal-spending-sparked-a-liquidity-crisis/).
-Banks coudln't lend money overnight fast enough which slow down drastically money flow for a while, forcing an other instituion to intervene!
+A side-effect of issuing T-bonds is that governments reduce the money supply on the market to inject it into the real economy:  money is transformed from cash to T-bonds and T-bonds are less liquid than cash by definition.
+Usually, it doesn't matter but in 2019 it led to a crisis: the US government issued too many bonds and it started to cause a liquidity issue ([called the repo. crisis](https://blog.independent.org/2019/12/16/how-excessive-federal-spending-sparked-a-liquidity-crisis/).
+Banks couldn't lend money overnight fast enough which slow down drastically money flow for a while.

+This crisis was resolved by the second type of special player: central banks.

 > Do the work
 >